 In the yoga community we endeavor to maintain a healing energy in the studio and in our minds, so we sometimes avoid confronting harmful behavior and setting boundaries.
 In meditation circles, we often practice non-reactivity and acceptance, so we may let harmful phenomena wash over us.
 We try to embody right speech and ahimsa, so we are careful not to “gossip” about others.
 We are giving, so we patiently listen, holding space again and again.

 These are usually quite useful practices and qualities, but if taken too far, they can discourage us from speaking up when something seems wrong.
 A pattern of damaging behavior can be allowed to escalate.
 We may inadvertently enable, through reinforcing with loving attention, behaviors and qualities that should not be encouraged.
+As hard as it is to believe, some people do not understand the language of patience and compassion – they mistrust and defend against it or they misinterpret it as weakness and exploit it.
 By the time we realize we are really in a pickle, the situation is much worse than it ever needed to be.
 In the long run, this causes more suffering for everyone involved.

 One of the most wonderful things about yoga and mindfulness communities is they tend to be inclusive and welcoming of differences.
 This creates a powerful sense of safety and belonging, and brings a richness to the practices.
 However, we also have to realize that a rare few people are on the “fringes” because their chronically harmful or abusive behavior alienates others.
 When this becomes apparent we must practice wise compassion so we don’t inadvertently support the proliferation of suffering.